Early Years Learning Framework

 - Families are the first educators of the child and children learn best when schools work in partnership with families.

-- Children learn through a variety of structured and unstructured play experiences.
+- Children learn through a variety of structured and unstructured play experiences, in safe and welcoming learning environments.

-- Oral language and genuine conversations are a foundation of teacher/child relationships.
+- Genuine conversations are a foundation of teacher/child relationships.

 - Children thrive when they are exposed to a variety of child driven and teacher facilitated learning strategies, based on their needs and interests.